Logesh051/Canny-Edge-Detection-DIPTWorkshop3/README.md

 ### How to Run:

-Install dependencies
+1.Install dependencies
 pip install opencv-python matplotlib

-Place an image in the project folder and rename it as: sample.jpg
+2.Place an image in the project folder and rename it as: sample.jpg

-Open and run the Jupyter notebook: canny_edge_detection.ipynb
+3.Open and run the Jupyter notebook: canny_edge_detection.ipynb

 Python Code: